ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 **Source:** `src/screens/FavouriteScreen.tsx`

 **Demo highlights (shown in the video):**
-- **Per-item image loading handling**, showing a loading indicator until the track image is fully loaded
+- **Per-track image loading handling**, showing a loading indicator until the track image is fully loaded
 - **Drag-and-drop list reordering**, long-press the **reorder icon** to reorder items
 - **Remove favourites instantly**, tap the **heart button** to remove an item